felixpleiva/Hypoxia_tolerance_fishes/README.md

 # Hypoxia tolerance in fish varies with body size and genome size in a temperature-dependent manner

-This repository contains code and data needed to reproduce the manuscript: Verberk WCEP, Leiva FP, Sandkler JF, van de Pol I, Urbina M, Wilson R, McKenzie DJ .
-Hypoxia tolerance in fish varies with body size and genome size in a temperature-dependent manner.
+This repository contains code and data needed to reproduce the manuscript: Verberk WCEP, Sandkler JF, van de Pol I, Urbina M, Wilson R, McKenzie DJ, Leiva FP.
+Body mass and genome size shape the tolerance of fishes to low oxygen in a temperature-dependent manner.

 ## Cite the repository as:

-Verberk WCEP, Leiva FP, Sandkler JF, van del Pol I, Urbina M, Wilson R, McKenzie DJ (2021).
-Draft version of paper data and code of manuscript: Hypoxia tolerance in fish varies with body size and genome size in a temperature-dependent manner ().
-Zenodo ().
+Verberk WCEP, Leiva FP, Sandkler JF, van del Pol I, Urbina M, Wilson R, McKenzie DJ (2022).
+Body mass and genome size shape the tolerance of fishes to low oxygen in a temperature-dependent manner (1.0).
+Zenodo.

 ## Notes:
 All processing was done in R. The R folder contains the scripts to reproduce the analyzes and generate tables and figures presented in the manuscript.
 The outputs folder contains the output files of each R scripts.